headius/rubyflux/README.md

-FastRuby: a Ruby to Java compiler
+RubyFlux: a Ruby to Java compiler
 ----------------------------------

-FastRuby is a compiler that turns a Ruby codebase into a closed set of .java source files suitable for running on any JVM with no additional runtime requirement.
+RubyFlux is a compiler that turns a Ruby codebase into a closed set of .java source files suitable for running on any JVM with no additional runtime requirement.